rust-lang/rfcs/text/3649-macros-named-capture-groups.md

 ) /* sep and kleene */
 ```

+Group and metavariables share the same namespace; all groups and metavariables
+must have a unique name within the macro capture pattern.

 Names will remain optional; however, if a capture group is given a name, it
 _must_ also be referred to by name during expansion.
 That is, an unnamed
 group in expansion will never be matched to a named group in the pattern.

-To keep things simple, it may be preferred to forbid the mixing of named and
-unnamed macro capture groups.
+To make expansion rules easier, _it is forbidden to mix named and unnamed
+groups_ within the same macro.

 ## Overview of changes